Sotera/newman/features.md

 Add a Alt Reference ID if desired and then the Confirm button.
 A status dialog will be presented which will disappear when the ingest is completed.
 In the future, the status will be displayed in a Tasks tab so the user can work on other datasets while new ones are being ingested.

 ![Date Filter](../img/NewDatasetStatus.JPG)

+### Command Line

+Follow the steps below to use the command line to ingest datasets.
+Note: you may have to create this directory structure if it does not exist.

+1. Copy dataset to the appropriate location.

+    For emls files: /srv/software/pst-extraction-master/pst-extract/emls
+    For mbox files: /srv/software/pst-extraction-master/pst-extract/mbox
+    For pst files: /srv/software/pst-extraction-master/pst-extract/pst

+2. Change directory to /srv/software/pst-extraction-master/

+   cd /srv/software/pst-extraction-master/

+3. Execute the appropriate ingest command

+   For emls files: ./bin/eml_all.sh newman-<ingest_id> <case_id> <alt_ref_id> <label> language 2>&1 | tee /tmp/somelogname
+   For mbox files: ./bin/mbox_all.sh newman-<ingest_id> <case_id> <alt_ref_id> <label> language 2>&1 | tee /tmp/somelogname
+   For pst files: ./bin/pst_all.sh newman-<ingest_id> <case_id> <alt_ref_id> <label> language 2>&1 | tee /tmp/somelogname

+Note:
+   •	ingest_id name is limited to the file system.
+The ingest_id must be lowercase, not start with `_ , . ,` and not include any of these  characters `\, /, *, ?, ", <, >, |, , ,.`
+   •	index-id must be unique and unused on the ES backend
+   •	`2>&1`  is optional and just redirects stderr into stdout
+   •	`| tee /tmp/file` is also optional.
+It pipes all results to tee logging
+   •	label shows up on the newman main page

+Below is a step by step example to ingest mypst.pst.

+   `cp mypst.pst /srv/software/pst-extraction-master/pst-extract/pst`
+   `cd /srv/software/pst-extraction-master/`
+   `./bin/pst_all.sh newman-mypst_ingest MyPST_case personal_alt_ref Mypst_label en`

 ## Search